EFL’s calls to administrators ‘going unanswered’ as they seek Derby response

 “As a result, the EFL still has no further information on the preferred bidder status or evidence of funding until the end of the season and has advised the administrators that the lack of progress on these two critical issues, amongst others, is threatening the very future of Derby County Football Club.”

-The League said it has again written to the administrators seeking immediate answers after a brief statement earlier on Wednesday provided few.
+The league said it has again written to the administrators seeking immediate answers, and it is understood the two parties were in contact later on Wednesday.

+Earlier in the day, the administrators issued their own statement regarding potential bids for the club.

 That statement said: “The joint administrators of Derby County Football Club are currently considering bids for the club, following deadlines set for offers at the end of last week.